Header Image 1

 Hon-Michi Los Angeles Shutchosho, 8-6-06.

-We cross Western, another major street in Los Angeles.
+We cross Western, another major street in Los Angeles (mile 4).
 This was once the busiest intersection in the country.
 On the southeast corner is the Wiltern Theater.
 Built in 1929-31, this green terra-cotta Art Deco building is a landmark.
 The Pellissier Building/Wiltern Theater was conceived by Henry de Roulet, and designed by architect Stiles O. Clements of Morgan, Walls & Clements, with G. Albert Lansburgh designing the theater interior.

 Wiltern Wiltern